akka/akka/akka-docs/rst/java/lambda-persistence.rst

 * *AbstractPersistentActor*: Is a persistent, stateful actor.
 It is able to persist events to a journal and can react to them in a thread-safe manner.
 It can be used to implement both *command* as well as *event sourced* actors.
-  When a persistent actor is started or restarted, journaled messages are replayed to that actor, so that it can recover internal state from these messages.
+  When a persistent actor is started or restarted, journaled messages are replayed to that actor so that it can recover internal state from these messages.

 * *AbstractPersistentView*: A view is a persistent, stateful actor that receives journaled messages that have been written by another persistent actor.
 A view itself does not journal new messages, instead, it updates internal state only from a persistent actor's replicated message stream.

 * *AbstractPersistentActorAtLeastOnceDelivery*: To send messages with at-least-once delivery semantics to destinations, also in case of sender and receiver JVM crashes.

 * *AsyncWriteJournal*: A journal stores the sequence of messages sent to a persistent actor.
 An application can control which messages are journaled and which are received by the persistent actor without being journaled.
 The storage backend of a journal is pluggable.
-  Persistence extension comes with a "leveldb" journal plugin, which writes to the local filesystem, and replicated journals are available as `Community plugins`_.
+  The persistence extension comes with a "leveldb" journal plugin which writes to the local filesystem.
+  Replicated journals are available as `Community plugins`_.

 * *Snapshot store*: A snapshot store persists snapshots of a persistent actor's or a view's internal state.
 Snapshots are used for optimizing recovery times.
 The storage backend of a snapshot store is pluggable.
-  Persistence extension comes with a "local" snapshot storage plugin, which writes to the local filesystem, and replicated snapshot stores are available as `Community plugins`_.
+  The persistence extension comes with a "local" snapshot storage plugin which writes to the local filesystem.
+  Replicated snapshot stores are available as `Community plugins`_.

 * *Event sourcing*.
 Based on the building blocks described above, Akka persistence provides abstractions for the development of event sourced applications (see section :ref:`event-sourcing-java-lambda`)